lillyem/INFO2602_StatsApp/readme.md

 - System deployed using Render
 - REST-based authentication for both Admin and Regular User apps
 - Report and chart data persist using SQLAlchemy
-- Ephemeral storage for uploaded files on Render cloud
+- Storage for uploaded files on Render cloud

 ---